dNem88/f1app/readme.md

 F1 APP

 # Description
 *  The F1 app is a project made for learning purposes.
 It's for non-commercial use.
-It is created as a RESTful service, which main purpose is to supply frontend applications with F1 data.
+It is created as a RESTful service, which main purpose is to supply frontend application with F1 data.
+It does not support PUT, DELETE requests.

 # Technologies
     - NodeJS / Express